bitrise-steplib/steps-xcode-archive-mac/README.md

 [![Step changelog](https://shields.io/github/v/release/bitrise-steplib/steps-xcode-archive-mac?include_prereleases&label=changelog&color=blueviolet)](https://github.com/bitrise-steplib/steps-xcode-archive-mac/releases)

-Create an archive for your OS X project so you can share it, upload it, deploy it and catch them all!
+Create an archive for your macOS project so you can share it, upload it, deploy it and catch them all!
 Well, maybe not the last one.

 <details>